 The dangers of using liquid meal replacement products when water fasting.

 Water fasting is not recommended for weight loss, as it can cause a variety of health risks, including muscle loss, dehydration, and changes in blood pressure.
-Additionally, it can be especially dangerous for people with diabetes, as fasting can lead to an extreme drop in blood sugar levels called hypoglycemia.
+Additionally, it can be hazardous for people with diabetes, as fasting can lead to an extreme drop in blood sugar levels called hypoglycemia.
 People with liver or kidney issues, pregnant or breastfeeding women, or people who have experienced disordered eating in the past should also not attempt water fasting without first consulting with a healthcare professional.

 FAQs